abrasive/shairport/FREEBSD.md

-Shairport Sync on FreeBSD
+Shairport Sync on FreeBSD using `sndio`
 ----
-Shairport Sync runs natively on FreeBSD using the [`sndio`](http://www.sndio.org) back end, thanks to the work of Tobias Kortkamp [t6](https://github.com/t6).
+Shairport Sync runs natively on FreeBSD using the `sndio` back end, thanks to the work of [Tobias Kortkamp (t6)](https://github.com/t6).

+[`sndio`](http://www.sndio.org) is *"a small audio and MIDI framework part of the OpenBSD project and ported to FreeBSD, Linux and NetBSD"* developed by Alexandre Ratchov (see also [this paper](http://www.openbsd.org/papers/asiabsdcon2010_sndio.pdf) for more details).

 This is an initial note about installing Shairport Sync on FreeBSD.

-The build instructions here install back ends both for `sndio` (originally developed for OpenBSD) and ALSA.
+The build instructions here install back ends both for `sndio` and ALSA.
 ALSA is, or course, the Advanced Linux Sound Architecture, so it is not "native" to FreeBSD, but has been ported to some architectures under FreeBSD.
-Intriguingly, `sndio` has also been ported to Linux.

 General
 ----